-However, filing, prosecuting and maintaining patents/patent applications on our medicines or drug candidates in all countries throughout the world could be prohibitively expensive.
-The patentability requirements across countries vary and the laws of different countries do not provide patent protection to pharmaceutical inventions to the same extent.
-Therefore, our patent applications may not be granted in all countries and the issued patents can have various scope and strength throughout the world.
+However, filing, prosecuting and maintaining patents/patent applications in all countries worldwide could be prohibitively expensive.
+As the patent laws of different countries vary, our patent applications may not be granted in all countries and the issued patents may have various scope and enforceabilities.
 In addition, different countries may provide varying regulatory exclusivities to pharmaceutical drugs, and some countries provide no regulatory exclusivities.
-Consequently, we may not be able to have the same protection or exclusivities to our medicines or drug candidates in all countries throughout the world.
+Consequently, we may not have the same patent protection or exclusivities to our medicines or drug candidates in all countries worldwide.
 Further, given the amount of time required for the development, testing and regulatory review of new drug candidates, patents protecting such drug candidates might expire before or shortly after such drug candidates are commercialized.
 As a result, our patents and patent applications may not provide us with sufficient length of exclusivities to our medicines or drug candidates.
 The issued patents and pending patent applications, if issued, for our medicines and drug candidates are expected to expire on various dates as described in "Part I-Item 1-Business-Intellectual Property" of our Annual Report.
-Upon the expiration of our issued patents or patents that may be issued from our pending patent applications, we may no longer have exclusivities on the corresponding medicines or drug candidates.
+Upon expiration, we may no longer have exclusivities on the corresponding medicines or drug candidates.